 Copies of all the Trust's surveys have been lodged with Norfolk County Council, and also with the Norfolk Studies Library, The Forum, Millenium Plain, Norwich.

 The Norfolk Gardens Trust has published a comprehensive work 'Norfolk’s Gardens and Designed Landscapes' documenting the history, evolution, architecture, horticulture and design of Norfolk gardens.
 The research was done utilising both volunteers from the Trust and working with the University of East Anglia.
 This critically acclaimed book incorporates details of 330 gardens and landscapes and includes over 300 photographs.
-The book was successfully launched in November 2013 and to date has sold over 1,000 copies and is now on its’ second print run.
+The book was successfully launched in November 2013 and to date has sold over 2,000 copies, in October 2017 it was re-printed in paperback.
 The book was co-authored and edited by NGT Committee member Roger Last.

 Copies of the book can be obtained from major local bookstores such as Jarrolds and via Amazon.

 The Trust has a major new project, assembling a Visual Archive of Norfolk Gardens and Designed Landscapes.
 There is already a substantial body of illustrative garden material for example in the Norfolk Record Office.
 However we believe that there could be many further examples in private hands that would be invaluable as historical sources.
-For further information please contact the Honorary Secretary Maureen Kimbley here.
+For further information please contact the Honorary Secretary Roger Lloyd here.